 What are the main Asian spices?

 While each of our Asian seasonings are unique and they are all very different, there are some common ingredients that are key for creating authentic Asian flavors.
-Many of them you probably already have in your pantry – garlic, ginger, cinnamon, coriander, and (yes) chiles.
+Many of them you probably already have in your pantry – garlic, ginger (go Behind the Seasoning to learn more about ginger), cinnamon, coriander, and (yes) chiles.
 Others, like Star Anise and Szechwan Peppercorns are less common.

 Recipes with Asian Spices